Ashit-cloud/Brady_techinical_task/README.md

 2. No period. and we can read only line by line, hence its hard extract each lines room information.
 3. Any how if we can get the information of each room and each types of chairs in the room. if the design has changed this solution might not work. it's hard to expect each line's room.

-## Alternative solution approach:
+## Alternative solution approach
-Apart of this approach we might solve this problem converting '.txt' into image by using CNN technique like Open-cv ascii art to image.
+Apart of this approach we might solve this problem converting '.txt' into image by using CNN technique like Open-cv or ascii art to image.

-1. Image can be convert ascii art. but ,txt to image (not sure) if yes. then
+1. Image can be convert ascii art. but text to image (not sure) if yes. then
-1. Ascii image command line tool that the image is essentially a grid that the grid can be converted to a numpy array.
+2. Ascii image command line tool that the image is essentially a grid that the grid can be converted to a numpy array.
 3. Get distinct characters from the arrays use case sensitive regex to get the values.
 4. For the rooms, similar thing, each line is a numpy array convert each array to a string of characters.
 5. Using the regex to identify "(" and ")" in a single array which tells you if it's a room from there you are going to have to do some searching algorithm to find all upper case letters and stop searching when you hit a "/" "|" etc. and keep track of the values.